IBM-Cloud/compose-redis-helloworld-nodejs/README.md

   - uses `client.hgetall()` method to retrieve the contents of the _words_ hash
   - returns the response of the database command to [main.js](public/javascript/main.js)

-## Privacy Notice
-The sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
-The following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service on each deployment:

-* Application Name (application_name)
-* Space ID (space_id)
-* Application Version (application_version)
-* Application URIs (application_uris)

-This data is collected from the VCAP_APPLICATION environment variable in IBM Bluemix and other Cloud Foundry platforms.
-This data is used by IBM to track metrics around deployments of sample applications to IBM Bluemix.
-Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.

-### Disabling Deployment Tracking

-Deployment tracking can be disabled by removing `require("cf-deployment-tracker-client").track();` from the beginning of the `server.js` file.

 [compose_for_redis_url]: https://console.ng.bluemix.net/catalog/services/compose-for-redis/
 [bluemix_signup_url]: https://ibm.biz/compose-for-redis-signup